Gordon999/Pi_Videoer/README.md

 A python script to capture images either triggered by motion or timelapse.
 Uses Raspberry OS BULLSEYE and libcamera-vid / still.
 It can capture either videos as still frames, upto 30fps at 1920 x 1080, which can be converted into MP4 files, or still photos at full resolution.

+Pi4 recommended, which may need a fan for cooling due to high use of cpu.

 ## Screenshot

 ![screenshot](screen001.jpg)